CONTENT HUB > Marketing Your Practice >

-By knowing a customer’s business nearly as well as they do, you can take the typical customer-vendor relationship to the next level.
+By understanding a customer’s business nearly as well as they do, you can take the typical customer-vendor relationship to the next level.
 When your customer sees that you really understand their business needs, you turn that relationship into a partnership – one that benefits both sides.

 1. Ask Questions